St Nicholas Church, Newport: History

 The church was built in the 12th century with the tower being rebuilt in 1360.
 Thomas Draper bought the church from the Abbot of Shrewsbury in 1452 but it was not until 1700 that it gained its land and the rectory was endowed.
 The red brick north and south aisles were added in the 18th century.
 Galleries and gas lighting was added in 1837.
 The chancel was rebuilt in 1866.
 The church has been restored twice, the south side in 1883 and the north side from 1890 by John Norton.
 The west porch was built in 1904, a gift from Lady Boughey.
-Restoration work to the church was undertaken in the 1880s, by John Norton, to restore it to its current condition.

 In 1912, politician Enoch Powell was baptised at the church where his parents previously had married in 1909.

 In 1998 the Vicar, Roy Hibbert, was found guilty of fraud after overcharging parishioners for funerals and other services.
 For the 2019 Remembrance Day 200 poppies were knitted for the church.